geopython/pygeoapi/docs/source/configuration.rst

                 name: CSV
                 data: tests/data/obs.csv  # required: the data filesystem path or URL, depending on plugin setup
                 id_field: id  # required for vector data, the field corresponding to the ID
-                uri_field: uri # opetional field corresponding to the Uniform Resource Identifier (see Linked Data section)
+                uri_field: uri # optional field corresponding to the Uniform Resource Identifier (see Linked Data section)
                 time_field: datetimestamp  # optional field corresponding to the temporal property of the dataset
                 title_field: foo # optional field of which property to display as title/label on HTML pages
                 format:  # optional default format